ntwari-egide/fix-fork-nuxt-front-end/content/articles/my-first-blog-post.md

+---
+title: My first Blog Post
+description: Learning how to use @nuxt/content to create a blog
+img: first-blog-post.jpg
-# My first blog post
+alt: my first blog post
-this is the content I am using
+---